 Software Interrupts in 8051

-Software interrupts are generated by program itself inside the controller.
-Generating software interrupt in 8051 microcontroller is tricky.
-When external interrupt received at INT0 pin TCON.0 bit (IT0) would be set automatically and processor generates interrupt.
-If the TCON.0 bit is set in program, microcontroller immediately acknowledges it as interrupt and branch to corresponding ISR of INT0.
-As a result, 8051 Microcontroller executes software interrupt exactly same as normal ISR.
+Software interrupts are generated by the program itself inside the controller.
+Generating software interrupt in the 8051 microcontrollers is tricky.
+When an external interrupt is received at INT0 pin TCON.0 bit (IT0) would be set automatically and the processor generates an interrupt.
+If the TCON.0 bit is set in the program, the microcontroller immediately acknowledges it as an interrupt and branches to the corresponding ISR of INT0.
+As a result, 8051 Microcontroller executes software interrupt exactly the same as normal ISR.